YuncongZhou/alpha-ch-server-nodejs/README.md

-# @chan
+# @Channel.tech
 A discussion board
-@chan is a discussion board.
-This server is implemented with node.js and express alongside mongodb.
+@Channel.tech is a discussion board.
+This server is implemented with Node.js ,Express and MongoDB.